agrendath/hive_tests/README.md

 ## How to run
-Sample of those file use for our test can be found at the following Google drive : https://drive.google.com/drive/folders/1xXCEproQ8LHYVu6pQKIwis19RFkQjNnK?usp=sharing
+Sample of the files used for our experiment can be found at the following Google drive : https://drive.google.com/drive/folders/1xXCEproQ8LHYVu6pQKIwis19RFkQjNnK?usp=sharing

-The first step is to create (or download with the link of our Google Drive), original files which is not infected.
+The first step is to create (or download with from our Google Drive link), original files that are not infected.
 To do that you can run the code.

 ```bash
 python3 file_creator.py
 ```

-The second step is to infect those files (or using our files that you can find it in our Google Drive).
+The second step is to infect those files (or using our files that you can find on our Google Drive).

 (All instructions to create the files encrypted by hive and extract them are inside the report)